lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The All-1 SCHC Fragment message MUST be distinguishable by size from a SCHC Sender-Abort message (see {{SenderAbort}}) that has the same T, M and N values.
 This is trivially achieved by having the MIC larger than an L2 Word, or by having the Payload larger than an L2 Word.
-This is also naturally achieved if the SCHC Sender-Abort Header is a multiple of L2 Words and at least the All-1 SCHC Fragment MIC or the Payload is present.
+This is also naturally achieved if the SCHC Sender-Abort Header is a multiple of L2 Words.

 ### SCHC ACK format {#ACK}